stevelawsonspi/show_me_the_weather/README.md

 # Show me the Weather!

 Sample App to display the weather using Yahoo weather API
+- Just a initial repo right now, nothing to see yet

 ## Assumptions
 - Only using Yahoo to get weather info, so only handling their style of data.